-21st CCLC guidelines require that year to year funding will be earned if a grantee is in Substantial Compliance with grant requirements.
-Grantees are evaluated by using federal and state reports, the compliance monitoring tool, and other observations and data that assist with identifying the grantee's level of performance.
+21st CCLC guidelines require that year to year funding will be earned if a sub-grantee is in Substantial Compliance with grant requirements.
+Sub-grantees are evaluated by using federal and state reports, the compliance monitoring tool, and other observations and data that assist with identifying the sub-grantee's level of performance.

-A grantee must meet expectations of substantial compliance to be eligible for continued funding.
+A sub-grantee must meet expectations of substantial compliance to be eligible for continued funding.
 During the five potential years of funding the requirements for Substantial Compliance are as follows: